open2b/scriggo-site/site/templates/switch-from-jinja-to-scriggo.md

 5
 ```

-Scriggo also offers the builtin function `len` that returns the number of elements in
+Scriggo also offers the built-in function `len` that returns the number of elements in
 slices and maps and the number of bytes in strings.

 ```scriggo